thiippal/AI2D-RST/README.md

 `annotator/`: The in-house annotation tool used to create the AI2D-RST corpus.

-`dataloader/`: A data loader for PyTorch.
+`dataloader/pytorch/`: AI2D-RST data loader for PyTorch.

 `examples/`: Example visualisations used in this document.